nobl/ioBroker.senec/docs/en/README.md

 ![SENEC Account](media/admin-account.png)

 Enter your mein-senec.de credentials here.
 These are shared by the SENEC App API and mein-senec.de connectors.
 You can also configure the User-Agent mode for outbound HTTP requests.

+#### Two-Factor Authentication (2FA)

+If two-factor authentication is enabled on your mein-senec.de account, the adapter can log in on its own — it does not need you to be there to type a code.

+Enrolment shows a QR code for your authenticator app and, next to it, the same secret as text.
+That text secret is what goes into the **TOTP Secret** field.
+Take it from the setup screen while it is on display; once 2FA is active the secret is not shown again, and you would have to re-enrol to see a new one.
+Spaces and dashes in it do not matter.

+What belongs there is the permanent secret, not the six-digit code your app shows — that changes every thirty seconds and would be stale before the adapter ever used it.

+One secret covers both cloud connectors, since they authenticate against the same account.
+If 2FA is required and the field is empty, the adapter says so plainly in the log rather than reporting a failed login.

 ### Local Connection (lala.cgi)